-- Graduates from Business Ontario College Diploma with an overall GPA of 2.7 (70%) and who successfully complete the bridging requirement of GEP1001 Cooperative Education Readiness are eligible to enter into Year 2, Level 04 of the degree program.
+- Graduates from Business Administration Ontario College Advanced Diploma with an overall GPA of 2.7 (70%) and who successfully complete the bridging requirement GEP1001 Cooperative Education Readiness are eligible to enter into Year 2, Level 04 of the degree program.
+Algonquin College graduates of Business Administration Co-op are exempt from the GEP1001 Cooperative Education Readiness bridging requirement.